 DOB: 6/26/1965 (53)

 Description: Hispanic male

-Below is a picture of this week’s fugitive and details about why he is wanted:
+Below is a picture of and details about why he is a wanted fugitive:

 If you have information call CrimeStoppers at (888) 580-TIPS.
 A reward is being offered for his arrest and remember you can make a tip and still remain anonymous.